 1. Wat Phra Singh

 Located in the city center, Wat Phra Singh is an easy temple to visit.
-Constructed in 1345, King Phaya who was the 5th king of the Mangrai dynasty had a chedi (pagoda) built to keep his father’s ashes.
+Constructed in 1345, King Phaya, who was the 5th king of the Mangrai dynasty, had a chedi (pagoda) built to keep his father’s ashes.
 Today, you’ll see other buildings that were added years later on the temple grounds.
 The name of the temple derives from the Phra Buddha Singh statue that was brought to the wat in 1367.
-When entering any interior building, you must take off your shoes and ladies must be sure that your shoulders and knees are covered up.
+When entering any interior building, you must take off your shoes, and ladies, be sure that your shoulders and knees are covered up.

 2. Wat Chedi Luang

 Just an 8-minute walk from Wat Phra Sing is another ancient site: Wat Chedi Luang, which was constructed in the 14th century by King Saen Muang Ma because he wanted a royal place to bury his father’s ashes.
 After a decade, the construction stopped but was later continued by the king’s widow.
 When it was finally completed during mid-15th century, the wat was the largest building in Lanna but collapsed after an earthquake.
 Once home of the Emerald Buddha, Wat Chedi Luang was reconstructed by UNESCO and the Japanese government who were criticized for changing several elements of the temple to Central Thai style rather than the original Lanna architectural style.
 Wat Chedi Luang is quite large for a temple ground, and it hosts monk chats on a daily basis.
 Travelers can even speak to the monks or ask any questions regarding Buddhism.